weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

   internal topology of the campus side network).
 All commands submitted through WebLab-Deusto will go through pure HTTP, crossing firewalls and proxies.
 * All the **information is stored** in the database by default, so it is possible to perform learning analytics.
-By default, administrators and instructors be able to track what exact commands were submitted by the student.
+By default, administrators and instructors can track what exact commands were submitted by the student.
 This process however does not add a relevant latency, since instead of storing each command whenever is sent, it adds it to a memory queue (which is a fast operation), and other thread is continuosly retrieving information from the queue and